-At this point, there is a break in the trail with a 0.9-mile road walk, where an access lane off State Route 488 rejoins the rail bed.
+At this point, there is a break in the trail with a 0.9-mile on-road section, where an access lane off State Route 488 rejoins the rail bed.
 South on the rail bed, it dead ends.
 Northward to Phelps, it roughly parallels Flint Creek with several bridges and waterfalls to State Route 96.
 There is a separate 1.8-mile section north of Phelps on Gifford Road.
 This is an out-and-back section with only one parking lot trailhead.

 Be sure to budget enough time to explore the quaint town of Canandaigua, perched on the north shore of Canandaigua Lake, one of the smaller of New York's Finger Lakes.
 With loads of Victorian architecture and a population of fewer than 15,000, Canandaigua has the essence of a tiny resort town.
 From June through October you can tour historic neighborhoods and a hilltop cemetery in horse-drawn carriages.
 A replica 19th-century paddleboat offers dinner cruises.
 In town, local entertainment and art provide a counterpoint to gorgeous views across the lake and valley, dotted with produce farms and vineyards.

 From I-90, exit onto NY 332 South into the town of Canandaigua.
 Turn left onto Ontario Street and travel one block to the municipal parking lot on the left.